 When she called all I could do was sob and tell her how my prayers for her horse had been answered.
 I think she was a little overwhelmed at first, but I couldn’t help myself.
 Twenty years of fear and mistrust had just been sent packing.
 God’s hand is on us and on this horse, I told her.

 We traced him going from Merced to Gustine to Jordan Valley to Southeastern Idaho, and then to Colorado where Dusty bought him at a performance horse sale.
 Somewhere in there he sold at a bucking horse sale too.
-People were scared of him.
+Most everyone who owned Sam was scared of him.
 Not Dusty.
-She was compelled to buy him even though his handlers were clearly uncomfortable.
+She was compelled to buy him.
+Compelled to love him.

 She brought him home to South Dakota where they saw in each other something that allowed them to trust.
 When he figured Dusty out he liked who she was just as she was.
-She let him be who he was, didn’t try to dominate him, and he responded.
-Together they’ve won awards in roping and barrels.
-He has never bucked with her (though a presumptuous ex thought he could ride King and got tossed).
+She let him be who he was, didn’t try to dominate him – just asked and he responded.
+They won awards in roping and barrels.
+He has never bucked with her.

 Dusty’s call that day impacted my perception of who God is at a visceral level.
 I thought I trusted Him, but not with this.
 He had allowed me to be backed into a corner with no other alternative.
 I had to release Sam and trust God.
-And though after letting go I had no further influence save prayer, He gave Samuel a home and a new name – one that fits perfectly.
-He just didn’t tell me about it for a very long time.
+And though after letting go I had no further influence save prayer, He gave Samuel a home and a new name – one that fits.
+I wouldn’t learn that for a very long time.
+I had to trust.

 Our story isn’t about what noble, wonderful (or flawed) women we are, it’s not about what a woman of faith I was or am or ever will be, it’s about the faithfulness of God.
 If the God of the universe answered the cry of my heart for a home for my horse, if He compelled Dusty to buy him and later to call me, what are the limits of what God can or will do to redeem us if we allow it?

 I don’t think there are any limits.
-Our story assures me that I can trust.
+The story of Samuel who became King assures me that I can trust.
 We can.
 He’s my home.
 No matter where I am, what faces me, or how much time passes, I can be safe and at peace with Him.